-- Regular weekly meetings with the supervisor and student team to discuss and collaborate on the project work. - Laboratory access throughout the term for students to carry out practical design and development work with some assistance from technical staff.
+- Regular weekly meetings with the supervisor and student team to discuss and collaborate on the project work. - Laboratory access remotely throughout the term for students to carry out practical design and development work with some assistance from technical staff.
+Laboratory access might not be possible due to COVID-19 restricted access to building and laboratory.
+Please discuss with your supervisor prior starting of MEngSc Project A.